TASTING GUIDE

 Finish

 The aftertaste that lingers.
-Great specialty coffee leaves a clean, pleasant echo for minutes.
+Great speciality coffee leaves a clean, pleasant echo for minutes.

 SCA CUPPING SCORE